 What happens if I have an unsatisfactory outcome?

 In the case of an unsatisfactory outcome under categories 5 or 6 above, your School will have recommended that you move to a lower award or your studies be terminated.
 They will usually communicate this to you verbally or in writing, also letting the PGR School Engagement team know.
 The Engagement team will then ask the PGR School Officer to review this decision.
 Where the PGO agrees, they will inform the Engagement team who will communicate the outcome to Registry.
 Registry will then this outcome to you officially with further guidance about, for example, the appeals process.
-You may find it helpful to refer to the flowchart produced for Schools when considering this section.

 - Your PGR Community